renerbaffa/dog-breeds-dashboard/README.md

   1. `enzyme` to render and manipulate rendered React components
   2. `react-test-renderer` to generate snapshots of dumb/stateless components
   3. `axios-mock-adapter` to mock and simulate requests and HTTP responses
-- Total time spent: 6 hours (configuring webpack: ~5 hours, documenting: ~1 hour)
+- Total time spent: 21 hours (configuring webpack: ~5 hours, documenting: ~1 hour, coding: ~7 hours, testing: ~8 hours)

 ### Architecture details
 - `communication` redux state were created in order to store loading flags.
 Those flags are retrieved from meta tag inserted in the action payload (see `reducers/communication`).
 - `normalizers` are the files responsible for get raw data and convert it to expected pattern
 - `sources` are the files responsible for request information from backend, decoupling the request code from the actions and components.
+- `adapter` concept were applied for basic components (see all components in `components/shared` folder).